ExLibrisGroup/alma-scheduler/primo-explore-appointment-scheduler/readme.md

 ### Note about sandboxes
 Note that the Scheduler Primo Add-on uses the location configuration from the Alma Scheduler Cloud App.
 The add-on only supports one set of configuration at a time, so if you don't see the locations you expect in the add-on, simply save the configuration in the Cloud App in the desired Alma environment and the locations in the add-on will update accordingly.

+To tell the service to validate the logged-in user's token against the sandbox instance, set the `sandbox` configuration property to `true`.
+See [below](#configuration).

 ## Configuration
 The following configuration parameters are available: